The Difference Between a Vet Tech and a Vet Assistant

-Upon completion of the exam, the graduate is awarded the title Registered Veterinary Technician, Certified Veterinary Technician or Licensed Veterinary Technician (dependent upon state title).
+After successfully completing a vet tech degree, the graduate is eligible to take a state or national board examination to become a registered or certified veterinary technician.
+Upon successful completion of the exam, the graduate is awarded the title Registered Veterinary Technician, Certified Veterinary Technician or Licensed Veterinary Technician (dependent upon state title).

 Veterinary Technician – Continuing Education

-Many states mandate that veterinary technicians must complete Continuing Education (CE) for a total of 20 hours of study every 2 years, and show documentation of completed AVMA-approved classes in order to maintain their license.
+Many states mandate that veterinary technicians must complete Continuing Education (CE) for a total of 20 hours of study every 2 years and show documentation of completed AVMA-approved classes in order to maintain their license.
 If the technician does not complete this necessary task, then the license in question will be suspended until proof of further education is garnished.
 This policy is to ensure that all veterinary technicians are able to provide the most up-to-date care and treatment to all patients under the care of a Doctor of Veterinary Medicine (DVM), allowing prevention of malpractice and negligence.

 What is the best way to determine if veterinary technician school is for me?

 It can be quite challenging entering into the veterinary world at a student level!
-Students who choose to become a veterinary technician often times will first take a job at a veterinary hospital or clinic as a kennel technician or receptionist, to learn the basics.
+Students who think they might want to become a veterinary technician often times will first take a job at a veterinary hospital or clinic as a kennel technician or receptionist, to learn the basics.
 Other potential students may decide to enroll in a National Association of Veterinary Technicians in America (NAVTA) approved Veterinary Assistant Program, which is structured similar to a technician program.
 Getting started as a veterinary assistant allows students to determine if an AVMA-approved technician program is ultimately the right choice.